| The key to stress-free reporting is to plan and prepare in

 plan/journal.
 Samples and the Reporting Form are still

+required.
 Standardized tests are often given through local homeschool

 support groups or state licensed teachers.
 Some tests may